Legonzaur/northstar-server-headless/README.md

 This docker container will most likely override your Northsar config and settings at first launch and at every Northstar update

-Use `wine_custom` branch for experimental bugfixes
+Build image from `wine_custom` branch for experimental bugfixes

 ## How to run